itcarroll/basic-R-lesson/docs/reading.md

 ## Block programming Exercise 1

-Go to the block programming platform [Scratch](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) and use the instructions above to assemble a code chunk.
+Go to the block programming platform [Scratch](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) and use the instructions above to assemble a program that prints a number.

-See if you can create another program that does another task. <!-- Q comment: Can we be specific about what we want them to do? -->
+For fun, see if you can create a program that makes the cat walk across the screen! <!-- Q comment: Can we be specific about what we want them to do? -->

 ## Block programming Exercise 2